Duncan Hunter's wife pleads guilty in corruption case

 On Thursday, she withdrew that plea in U.S. court in San Diego and pleaded guilty to a single count carrying a sentence of up to five years in prison.
 The move suggests she is cooperating with the prosecution and might even testify against her husband, whose trial is scheduled for September.

-Responding to questions about his wife's guilty plea, the lawmaker said, “it's sad that they were able to bludgeon her into submission.
+Responding to questions about his wife's guilty plea, the lawmaker told reporters, “it's sad that they were able to bludgeon her into submission.
 We’ve got some Hillary lawyers there in San Diego.
 I look forward to going to trial.”

+In a statement released by his spokesman, Hunter alleged that the prosecution was politically motivated, adding that attention to the case should be directed to him and not his wife.

+"The fact remains that this entire matter should have been handled by the Federal Elections Commission," Hunter said.
+"The DOJ purposely choosing to involve itself in the area where the FEC has primary jurisdiction reveals that their primary agenda was to inflict as much political damage as possible in hopes of picking up a congressional seat.
+It was politically motivated at the beginning, it remains politically motivated now."

 His attorney, Gregory Vega, told the San Diego Union-Tribune that Margaret Hunter's guilt should have no impact on his client's case.